Langerz82/landofmana/README.md

 # Land of Mana - Beta.
 formerly Retro RPG Online 2/Rogue Quest

-## PLAY FOR FREE NOW IN YOUR BROWSER NO DOWNLOAD REQUIRED:
+## PLAY FREE IN YOUR BROWSER NO DOWNLOAD REQUIRED:
 https://www.landofmana.com/play/index.html

 ## ANDROID RELEASE ON MOBILES, TABLETS AND SMART TV/BOXES (WITH A GAME CONTROLLER):